mathieucarbou/YaSolR/docs/pro.md

 | :-------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-------: | :--------------: |
 | <img src="./assets/img/hardware/ZCD_no_enclosure.jpeg" style="width:150px"> | [ZCD module from Daniel S.](https://www.pcbway.com/project/shareproject/Zero_Cross_Detector_a707a878.html) (no enclosure)                                                                                                                  |   10 €    |        4         |
 | <img src="./assets/img/hardware/ZCD.jpeg" style="width:150px">              | [ZCD module from Daniel S.](https://www.pcbway.com/project/shareproject/Zero_Cross_Detector_a707a878.html) (with DIN Rail enclosure)                                                                                                       |   15 €    |        4         |

-The price difference accounts for the quality, accuracy and features of these ZCD modules (see the author's pages for more details).

 You can read more about how important a good ZCD module is in the [Blog](blogs).